Enhancement of non-Markovianity due to environment-induced indirect interaction: Enhanced non-Markovianity in a system of multiple two-level systems

 We then find

 Given these, it is clear that at long times, for $s \geq 1$, $\Delta(t)$ approaches a linear function of time.
-On the other hand, for $s \geq 2$, $\Gamma(t)$ approaches a constant (this constant depends, of course, on the parameters in the specral density).
-Consequently, for $s \geq 2$, the off-diagonal elements of the reduced density matrix [see Eq.~\eqref{evoldstat}] do not decay with time and contain a simple oscillating factor due to the indirect interaction.
-As such, there is a repeated backflow of information, and we expect that the non-Markovianity measures will increase without bound when $s \geq 2$.
+On the other hand, for $s > 1$, $\Gamma(t)$ approaches a constant (this constant depends, of course, on the parameters in the spectral density).
+These behaviors are illustrated in Figs.~\ref{Delta-vs-t} and \ref{Gamma-vs-t}.
+Consequently, for $s > 1$, the off-diagonal elements of the reduced density matrix [see Eq.~\eqref{evoldstat}] do not decay with time and contain a simple oscillating factor due to the indirect interaction.
+As such, there is a repeated backflow of information, and we expect that the non-Markovianity measures will increase without bound when $s > 1$.
 This is exactly what we observe.
 Remember that, in the definition of the non-Markovianity measures, we are integrating over time.
-If we denote the upper limit in this integration by $T$, then we expect that for $s \geq 2$, due to the effect of the indirect interaction, as we keep on increasing $T$, the non-Markovianity measure also keeps on increasing.
-We show this in Figs.~\ref{fig:NMBLP_vs_T} and \ref{fig:NMentropy_vs_T}.
-It is clear from the solid black and the dotted magenta curves that the non-Markovianity measures keep on increasing due to the indirect interaction.
-The condition for non-Markovianity, namely Eq.~\eqref{nonmarkovianitycondition}, can be used to explain this.
-As time increases, $\Gamma(t)$ approaches a constant value.
-On the other hand, since $g(t)$ becomes a simple oscillatory function at long times, the condition for non-Markovianity is repeatedly met, leading to a continuous increase in the non-Markovianity measures.
+If we denote the upper limit of this integration by $T$, we expect that, for $s > 1$, the indirect interaction causes the non-Markovianity measure to increase as we increase $ T$.
+We illustrate such behavior in Figs.~\ref{fig:NMBLP_vs_T} and \ref{fig:NMentropy_vs_T}.
+Let us slowly unpack what is being presented in these figures.
+We first focus on Fig.~\ref{fig:NMBLP_vs_T}(a).
+Notice that, in the absence of any indirect interaction, the non-Markovianity is zero for any $T$ if we have $s \leq 2$ - this is consistent with the results presented in, for example, Ref.~\cite{PhysRevA.90.052103}.
+Moreover, the non-Markovianity is significantly non-zero only for a single time-interval near the initial time.
+This is consistent with the behavior of $\Gamma(t)$ as illustrated in Fig.~\ref{Gamma-vs-t}.
+As such, the non-Markovianity measure $\mathcal{N}_{\text{BLP}}$ quickly reaches a constant value as $T$ increases.
+On the other hand, the behavior is extremely different and far richer when we do have the indirect interaction.
+The time evolution is now repeatedly non-Markovian due to the oscillatory nature of $g(t)$; physically, the indirect interaction causes a repeated backflow of information.
+This is most evident in the `staircase-like' structure shown in the solid, black and dotted, magenta curves in Fig.~\ref{fig:NMBLP_vs_T}(b) - the non-Markovianity measure does not increase whenever the non-Markovianity condition is not met, while it increases continuously with $T$ when the condition is being met.
+Very interestingly, the non-Markovianity condition is repeatedly met even for an Ohmic environment [see in particular the inset of Fig.~\ref{fig:NMBLP_vs_T}(b)].
+However, the contribution to the non-Markovianity measure during each time-interval when we have non-Markovianity is much smaller.
+In fact, even a sub-Ohmic environment can show non-Markovianity.
+In this case, while the non-Markovianity condition is repeatedly met, the contribution to the non-Markovianity measure is too small, and so the staircase-like structure is not very clear.
+Simply put, $\Gamma(t)$ quickly becomes too dominant.
+Finally, as can be seen in Figs.~\ref{fig:NMentropy_vs_T}(a) and (b), the behavior of the non-Markovianity measure $\mathcal{N}_{\text{Entropy}}$ is very similar.